o3de/o3de.org/content/docs/userguide/particle-gradient-editor.md

+description: ' Use the Gradient Editor in the &ALYlong; &particle-editor; to apply color ranges to an emitter. '
+slug: particle-gradient-editor
+title: Using the Gradient Editor
+---
 # Using the Gradient Editor<a name="particle-gradient-editor"></a>

 Use the **Gradient Editor** to apply color ranges to an emitter and configure additional subparameters\.